anukah/ecomate-v1.0/README.md

     ```bash
    npm install
    ```
-4. **Test on Mobile: ** Use the Expo Go app on your mobile device to scan the QR code and view real-time data.
+4. **Test on Mobile:**
+    Use the Expo Go app on your mobile device to scan the QR code and view real-time data.

+### Usage